*This is a guest post. Thank you, Lisa, from DoughCuts, for sharing your yummy Doughcuts 4th of July Layered Cookie Cake Recipe!

 350 grams white chocolate – 250 g for the cookie cake and 100 g for toppers

-Place cream cheese, sugar and cream into the bowl of electric mixer and whip on low speed until combined.
+*Place cream cheese, sugar, and cream into the bowl of an electric mixer and whip on low speed until combined.
 Increase to high speed and whip until the sugar has dissolved completely and the mixture is smooth and thick.

 *Melt chocolate on medium power in the microwave, stirring every 30 seconds, until just melted.
 Take care not to overheat the chocolate or it will seize and have lumps in it.